Are you thinking about joining Young Living as their distributor and you want to know whether it is a good company for you?

 If yes, by all means, go for it and you can climb up the ranks.
 It will take time and a lot of effort.

-Not mentioning that both your upline and downline is your direct competition.
+Not to mention that both your upline and downline are your direct competition.

 I know many people who started with MLM did not last long.
 I remember my ant was involved with Amway, she was so annoying at one point that my parents refused to visit her.